Hanna Sheehy-Skeffington: Personal life

 Sheehy was introduced to Francis Skeffington, from County Down, by mutual friend James Joyce, who went to university with Skeffington.
 The couple would meet regularly in Bewley's Cafe to discuss politics, the arts and religion.
 Sheehy married Francis Skeffington on 3 June 1903 at University Chapel in St. Stephen's Green, Dublin.
 The couple wore their graduation gowns as a substitute for a traditional wedding gown and suit.
 Both husband and wife took the surname Sheehy-Skeffington as a symbol of their honour for one another.
 This gesture angered Dr. J.B., Francis's father, as it was seen as an act of betrayal to their family's name.
 The couple moved to 36 Airfield Road, Rathgar, Dublin, shortly after the ceremony.
 The area was considered pro-British at the time.

 Sheehy-Skeffington had one child, a son named Owen.
 In 2014, Owen's daughter, Dr Micheline Sheehy-Skeffington, won a gender discrimination case against NUI Galway.

-Her sister Mary married the writer and politician Thomas Kettle.
+Her sister Mary married the writer and politician Tom Kettle.
 Another sister, Kathleen, married Frank Cruise O'Brien, and was the mother of Conor Cruise O'Brien.
 The fourth of the sisters, Margaret, married a solicitor, John Culhane, and later the poet Michael Casey.
 Their two brothers worked as lawyers.